qiskit-community/qiskit-experiments/docs/index.rst

         Qiskit Experiments and how to use them, suitable for those working closely with specific parts of the package or writing your custom code.
 You'll find in these references:

-        * What are all possible input parameters to the :class:`.CurveAnalysis` class
+        * Parameters, attributes, and methods of the :class:`.BaseExperiment` class
+        * Default experiment, transpile, and run options for the :class:`.T1` experiment
         +++

         .. button-ref:: apidocs/index